 “There were times when I questioned my future in the sport,” he admitted.
 “But the support of all the fans has been an inspiration for me."

-And perhaps the fact that another Dutch ace – young Michael van Gerwen – is grabbing all the headlines at the moment is taking the pressure off Barneveld.
+And perhaps the fact that another Dutch ace – a certain Michael van Gerwen – is grabbing all the headlines is taking the pressure off Barneveld.
+Van Gerwen has catapulted himself to the summit, inspired by Van Barneveld and what Barney did and continues to do for Dutch sport.

 But of course, it was against Taylor, that Barneveld achieved the most memorable victory of his career when he won ‘The Greatest Game’ against ‘The Power’ to be crowned the 2007 World Champion at The Circus Tavern.